pradeebanlab/pradeebanlab.github.io/_pages/projects.md

   - /projects.md
 ---

 My research interests are where distributed computing and biomedical informatics meet.
-In recent years, I have developed distributed systems for various healthcare domains, such as radiology, telehealth, and neuroscience.
+In recent years, I have researched and implemented distributed systems for various healthcare domains, such as radiology, telehealth, and neuroscience.

 ## Open-Source Projects

-Listed below are a few open-source projects that I developed as a core researcher and developer.
+Listed below are a few open-source projects that I built as a core researcher and developer.

 * [Niffler](https://github.com/Emory-HITI/Niffler/)
 * [CONTROL-CORE](https://github.com/ControlCore-Project/)